 Men's Health Week focuses on not just physical health, but also men's mental health and emotional wellbeing.
 During the week, we highlight the health challenges faced by men in Australia and worldwide and run events that can be replicated year-round to improve the physical, emotional and mental health of men and boys.

 Through a series of promotions, events and publicity around the country, Men's Health Week is designed to provoke thought and discussion about what needs to be done to improve male health.

-Coordinated in Australia by Western Sydney University
+Coordinated in Australia by the Centre for Male Health at Western Sydney University

 Men's Health Week works on the understanding that the best people to improve men's health in Australia are those who live, work and engage with men and boys in communities around the country.

 Event organisers will receive digital event packs to support their efforts in engaging local men and boys and help them run successful events during Men's Health Week.

 Contact the Centre for Male Health for more information.

 Men’s Health Week 2023

 The theme of Men's Health Week 2023 is Healthy Habits - focusing on encouraging men and boys to build healthy habits by identifying small changes they can make that benefit their health and wellbeing.